 Amon Hen has a long tradition and past contributors to Amon Hen include: Christopher Tolkien, Ted Nasmith, Tom Shippey, Wayne G. Hammond, Christina Scull, Roger Lancelyn Green, John D. Rateliff and Brian Sibley.
 Every member of the Society can download the current back-catalogue of Amon Hens via our Members’ Area, whilst postal members get it delivered to their door – a great treat every other month!

-In our 2013 questionnaire of members of the Society, Tolkien to the World was rated as one of the Society’s most important activities.
+In our 2013 questionnaire of members of the Society, Tolkien and the World was rated as one of the Society’s most important activities.
 But what is it?
-Tolkien to the World is our international outreach programme to spread J.R.R.
+Tolkien and the World is our international outreach programme to spread J.R.R.
 Tolkien’s works around the world: in particular, we send copies of Tolkien’s core texts to schools and libraries in developing countries.

 Already dozens of libraries in Tristan da Cunha, Trinidad and Tobago, the British Virgin Islands, and Turks and Caicos have received books.
 But demand far out-strips supply, so if you want to help us send more books – and give others the chance to experience the joy of Tolkien’s works – then please join the Society and/or make a donation.